PhlexPlexico/cmpt436-project/prototypes/secure-chat/README.md

 # secure-chat

-This is intended to be a simple prototype for testing a simple chat server using WebSockets, Go, and Redis.
-The Redis backend hasn't been implemented yet, so the Go server is basically just sending messages to all connected users, but I plan on using [Pub/Sub](http://redis.io/topics/pubsub) once I have time.
+This is intended to be a simple prototype for testing https and wss.
+None of the chat system has been really been implemented yet, but it will model the redigo-chat prototype when it's done.

 ### Setup